 We don't know about you, but the grayer and gloomier it is outside, the stronger our desire for indulging in cozy comfort foods.
 To satisfy our comfort-food cravings, we turned to some of our favorite foodies in search of vegan soup recipes so good, even staunch carnivores would be tempted to lick their bowls clean.
 Spanning a delightfully spicy chickpea chili that has the ideal hearty texture, to a surprisingly creamy green soup that tastes like spring, these crazy-delicious vegan soups will make any day cozier.
-Grab a ladle, because you're going to want to serve up these surprisingly satisfying, healthy soups tonight.
+Grab a ladle, because you'll want to serve up these surprisingly satisfying, healthy soups tonight.

-Coconut Green Soup with Celery, Kale, and Ginger
+Coconut Green Soup With Celery, Kale, and Ginger

 The Clincher: The hearty garnishes.
 Top a generous bowlful of this creamy soup with a scoop of brown rice, a handful of raw chickpeas, and slices of ripe avocado.

 The Hero Ingredient: The almond butter.
 While most Thai-inspired recipes call for peanut butter, this vegan soup by Half Baked Harvest utilizes nutty almond butter to give it its creaminess instead.

 The Pro Tip: "Ladle the soup carefully into a blender," says Tieghan Gerard of Half Baked Harvest.
 "You will likely have to do this in a couple of batches, depending on the size of your blender.
 With the lid slightly ajar to allow the steam to escape, blend on low and slowly increase the speed until the soup is completely smooth."

 The Clincher: The roasted tamari almonds, which lend a bit of crunch and an additional layer of nutty flavor to this creamy soup.